-Poison ivy the notorious culprit behind red, itchy, blistering rashes.
-It is a rigorous and toxic plant common throughout most of the continental United States.
+Poison ivy is the notorious culprit behind red, itchy, blistering rashes.
+It’s a hardy, toxic plant common throughout most of the continental United States.

-Poison ivy tends to grow in wild, untouched areas but often thrives alongside roads and trails or on the edges of plots of land.
-So how can we get rid of this ill-famed plant?
+Besides that, poison ivy tends to grow in wild, untouched areas but often thrives alongside roads and trails or on the edges of plots of land.
+So how can we get rid of this ill-famed menace?

-Before you go berserk and frantically pull at the poison ivy by hand, let’s first take a look at how to identify poison ivy, the necessary safety precautions, and the most popular methods to rid of poison ivy.
+However, before you go berserk and frantically pull at the poison ivy by hand, let’s first take a look at how to identify poison ivy, the necessary safety precautions, and the most popular methods to get rid of poison ivy.
+Let’s get going!

 How to Identify Poison Ivy

-You’ll find poison ivy growing in forests and wetlands, along streams, on beaches, and in urban settings like along roadsides, parks, and even backyards.
+You’ll find the plant growing in forests and wetlands, along streams, on beaches, and in urban settings like roadsides, parks, and even backyards.

-However, poison ivy prefers partial sunlight, so you’ll frequently find it growing where land has been disturbed, for example, along trail edges, landscapes, and fields.
+On top of that, poison ivy prefers partial sunlight, so you’ll frequently notice it growing where land has been disturbed.
+For example, the plant is common along trail edges, landscapes, and fields.

 Eastern and Western Poison Ivy

-There are two general types of poison ivy — eastern and western poison ivy — which look strikingly similar but have somewhat different geographic ranges.
+There are two general types of poison ivy—eastern and western—which look strikingly similar but have somewhat different geographic ranges.
 In addition, eastern and western poison ivy occasionally interbreed in areas where their ranges overlap.

-Both variants of poison ivy stretch along the ground, but eastern poison ivy inclines to climb and trail along with trees, shrubs, walls, and fences, clinging to structures with its hairy rootlets.
+Both variants of the plant stretch along the ground, but the eastern variety tends to climb and trail along trees, shrubs, walls, and fences, clinging to structures with its hairy rootlets.

 How to Identify Poison Ivy Leaves?

-Ever heard of the phrase “leaves of three, let it be.
+Ever heard the phrase “leaves of three, let it be.
 Berries of white, best take flight.”?
+This is the golden rule when it comes to identifying poison ivy.

-In addition, poison ivy leaflets tend to be unsymmetrical with pointy tips, smooth edges, or serrated teeth and are approximately twice as long as they are wide.
-The leaflets are generally between 2 to 5 inches long.
+Plus, poison ivy leaves tend to be unsymmetrical with pointy tips, smooth edges, or serrated teeth.
+On top of that, they’re approximately twice as long as they are wide and generally between 2 to 5 inches tall.

-Additionally, poison ivy leaves look quite different during the four seasons.
+Aside from that, poison ivy leaves can look quite different during the four seasons.
 So, here is an overview of how to identify poison ivy leaves during each season.

 What Does Poison Ivy Look Like in the Spring?